‘Jersey Store’ Star Jenni ‘JWoww’ Farley Responds To Pregnancy Speculation: ‘Nope Just A Burger’

 Her stylist commented on Jenni’s Instagram post, saying it was a “pleasure” to work with the reality show star.

-Jenni replied to her stylist, thanking her and adding, “Next time I wont eat ice cream and drink too much wine the weeks prior.”
-She included two laughing emoji with the comment.
+Jenni replied to her stylist, thanking her and adding, “Next time I won’t eat ice cream and drink too much wine the weeks prior.”

-The 33-year-old mom-of-two made her relationship with 24-year-old wrestler back in April.
+The 33-year-old mom-of-two made her relationship with the 24-year-old wrestler official back in April.
 The Jersey Shore star took to her Instagram account on April 27 to share photos of herself with Zack at Universal Studios.
 It was the first photos she shared of herself with the wrestler on social media.

 “Best day ever @universalorlando.
 I’ve been waiting 11 years to come back here and I’ve been dying to go to The Wizarding World of Harry Potter.
 I can’t wait to come back with my kids when they’re big enough,” she wrote with the photo of herself smiling beside Zack.

-Later that day, she shared a series of photos of the two together at the Jurassic Park ride.
+Later that day, she shared a series of photos of the two of them together at the Jurassic Park ride.

 Jenni shares two kids with her ex, Roger Mathews.
-Together, they have 4-year-old daughter Meilani and a 2-year-old son Greyson.
+Together, they have 4-year-old daughter Meilani and 2-year-old son Greyson.
 The two are currently going through a divorce and, as previously reported by The Inquisitr, Jenni opened up about the divorce drama on a recent episode of Jersey Shore: Family Vacation.

-After appearing on Jersey Shore, Jenni returned for the all-new show Jersey Shore: Family Vacation which airs Thursday nights on MTV.
+After appearing on Jersey Shore, Jenni returned for the all-new show Jersey Shore: Family Vacation, which airs Thursday nights on MTV.